Supermagnum/piezo-balanced/README.md

 A small board that uses a LSK389B, for preamplifier and impedance matching of two piezo electric crystals wired in balance.
-That should protect against electric noise.
+That should minimize electric noise.
 It has balanced input and output.

 I hope it does not have any bloopers as I have difficulty with maths!